-(1) An applicant whose gross income is 187.5 percent or less of federally established poverty levels is presumed indigent and entitled to appointed counsel.
+(1) An applicant whose gross income is 187.5 per cent or less of federally established poverty levels is presumed indigent and entitled to appointed counsel.

 (B) Presumptive eligibility.
 An applicant is presumed indigent and thus entitled to the appointment of counsel at state expense under the following circumstances:

-(1) The applicant currently receives poverty-based public assistance such as federal supplemental security income, Ohio Works First, temporary assistance to needy families, Medicaid, aid to families with dependent children, supplemental nutrition assistance program, refugee cash assistance, refugee medical assistance, poverty-related veterans' benefits, or other poverty-based governmental assistance.
+(1) The applicant currently receives poverty-based public assistance such as federal supplemental security income, ohio works first, temporary assistance to needy families, medicaid, aid to families with dependent children, supplemental nutrition assistance program, refugee cash assistance, refugee medical assistance, poverty-related veterans' benefits, or other poverty-based governmental assistance.

 (2) The applicant, at the time of application, has been committed to a public mental health facility.

 (3) The applicant, at the time of application, is incarcerated in a state penitentiary.

 (4) The applicant is a child as defined in division (B)(6) of section 2151.011 or division (C) of section 2152.02 of the Revised Code.
 In determining the eligibility of a child for appointed counsel, the income of the child's parent, guardian, or custodian shall not be considered.

 (C) Income and expenses.
 When determining an applicant's indigence, the following shall be considered: